dipeshPandey/NepalStockNotify/README.md

 The program is developed using python 2.7

 Contribute to my project and add new features, i will verify and merge the changes.
+Run stockServicesImplementation.py file and give it a try .